lerwys/docker-bind-composed/README.md

 ### Run Instructions

 Prior to running the image, change the DDNS key with a valid one.
 WARNING!
 This key must be the same one as the DHCP server.
+If you have already done this for a DHCP server, just copy the key and copy to the appropriate file.

 You can generate one with: